How to get the hoops of your dreams

 Crank Brothers Synthesis E11

 Totally delivers on its performance claims and the front wheel especially feels pretty radical in just how well it tracks the terrain; reducing vibration, adding grip to the point it feels like you can corner faster and with more confidence.
 This superb ride feel doesn’t come cheap though.
 So if you’ve got cash to burn, the Synthesis is an innovation-driven package that really delivers.

 South Industries Enduro

 Hope hubs used are a known and proven quantity, but there’s nothing to stop you building these rims into a lighter or faster-engaging hub if that’s bag.
 And there aren’t many better carbon rims at this price and this weight to base a fancy custom wheel out of either.
-South Industries have designed a great riding carbon rim in South Africa that’d build into a great wheelset as well.
+These are excellent carbon rim wheels that mute the buzz and bumps extremely well and, whilst not exactly cheap, are still worth the money.